-At Designer Smiles in Coral Springs, FL, we don’t hold anything in higher regard than natural teeth.
+At dentists in Coral Springs, FL, we don’t hold anything in higher regard than natural teeth.
 That’s why our team members have spent years training on saving and preserving natural teeth.
 On the off chance that we can’t save a tooth, we’re also capable of performing restorative procedures.

 Root amputation is a procedure we can perform here at Designer Smiles to save a tooth.
-This type of procedure is commonly done to molar teeth.
+This type of procedure is commonly done on molar teeth.

 As mentioned earlier, root amputations are done to save teeth.
 They are done to teeth that have multiple roots, so if you remove one root, there are others in place.
 Root amputations are usually done to molars as they have two to three roots each.

 Before root amputation, we first have to do root canal treatment.
 During an amputation, we cut into the core of the tooth where all the vessels and nerves are present.
 These need to be removed so we can get to and resect the roots.